devnull-cz/c-prog-lang/modules/function-retval-vs-ABI.md

 Before I begin, let me give you more information:

-- it depends on a system and its version, and a compiler and its version
+- It depends on a system and its version, and a compiler and its version
 	- you can also try the `clang` compiler later on the same machine
-- will be using `gcc` which defaults to generate 64 bit binaries on the Linux distro installed on u-pl3.ms.mff.cuni.cz (and other machines in the lab).
+- Will be using `gcc` which defaults to generate 64 bit binaries on the Linux distro installed on u-pl3.ms.mff.cuni.cz (and other machines in the lab).
 - 64 bit binaries on x86 use [X86-64 ABI](https://en.wikipedia.org/wiki/X86-64)
 - [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) is not
   [API](https://en.wikipedia.org/wiki/Application_programming_interface)
-- by this ABI (it's law!), the first two function integer arguments are passed through the general purpose **edi** and **esi** registers
+- By this ABI (it's law!), the first two function integer arguments are passed through the general purpose **edi** and **esi** registers
-- integer function return value is passed back to the caller via the general purpose **eax** register
+- Integer function return value is passed back to the caller via the general purpose **eax** register
-- **the stack on x86 grows down**
+- **The stack on x86 grows down**

 Let's compile the code and disassemble it.
 All we need are the `main` and `addnum` function.
 See my notes inline.